Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 What’s Different in 2026

-For 2026, kids’ dining plans are included at no additional cost when the rest of the party purchases a dining plan.
+For 2026, kids’ dining plans are included at no additional cost when the rest of the party purchases a Dining Plan.
 For families with kids ages 3 to 9, this can make a big difference.
-Instead of paying for everyone, you’re only paying for guests ages 10 and up, which often brings the total much closer to what you would have spent out of pocket anyway.
+Instead of paying for everyone, you’re only paying for guests ages 10 and up.

 Consideration 2: Peace of Mind